Spacial/csstuff/README.md

 - [MNE-Python](https://github.com/mne-tools/mne-python): Magnetoencephalography (MEG) and Electroencephalography (EEG) in Python
 - [The Precautionary Principle](https://www.fooledbyrandomness.com/PrecautionaryPrinciple.html): The PP within the statistical and probabilistic structure of “ruin” problems.
 Applies but not limited to transgenics(GMOs).
 - [nCoV2019](https://github.com/beoutbreakprepared/nCoV2019): Location for summaries and analyses of data related to n-CoV 2019, first reported in Wuhan, China.
+- [Quantum to Cosmos](https://quantumtocosmos.ca/), A journey through the universe

 ## Geography